craigstjean/st-chat-summarizer/doc/prompts.md

 ## GoLang Backend

 - (Context: codebase) Let's add an API to return back all of the current users.
 Users are the directories in config.GetSTDataPath() which do not start with an underscore.
 Return as a JSON string array
+- (Context: sillytavern.go) In some cases, backups will be duplicates of eachother if you just look at the data returned by GetCharacterBackup (ignoring other data in the file itself).
+What if GetCharacterBackups was updated to also eliminate these duplicates?